Sunday, June 2, 2024

 Now, for my angel to hear again,

-I say the words I could not say then.
+I say the words I could not

 I love you